cvitter/Open-Source-101-Doing-It-Right/README.md

 The original Google Slides presentation can be found at the following link: https://docs.google.com/presentation/d/14VirbGNmkyV-jr54O8lY0iVIXqzbEKVa9hjYqY-bsFk/edit?usp=sharing

-The final presentation given at Open Source 101 in Raleigh, NC on February, 4th 2017 will be available in PDF format here: Open Source 101 - Doing it the -right way-.pdf
+The final presentation given at Open Source 101 in Raleigh, NC on February, 4th 2017 is available in PDF format in the ```slide-decks``` folder.

 # License
 **Create your first open source project the “right way”** is Open Source material released under the Apache 2.0 License.
 Please see the [LICENSE](LICENSE) file for full license details.